Early Childhood Education, B.S.

 This program has a separate admission process.
 Please consult the admission requirements for this program on the School of Education page for more information.

-Students who wish to become certified in early childhood education must have an academic major in an area outside of the School of Education.
-Students will receive a double baccalaureate, a B.S. degree in a Early Childhood Education and a second B.S. or B.A. degree in a major outside of the School of Education.
+Students who wish to become certified in early childhood education must have an additional academic major in an area outside of the School of Education.
+Students will graduate with a B.S. degree in Early Childhood Education and a second B.S. or B.A. degree in a major outside of the School of Education.

 Overall GPA of 2.7 is required.